The Importance of Surgical Technique in the Brazilian Buttlift in Reducing Fat Emboli

 When injecting only under the skin, placement of the fat is paramount to avoid lakes of fat tissue that will not have access to blood supply and will generate a higher likelihood of fat necrosis.
 In addition, fatty lakes serve as a very efficient culture medium for bacteria and other microorganisms which can lead to infection.

+Injection into as many different superficial locations as possible will reduce the risk for fat necrosis and infection to the extent possible.
 Many purported experts on the subject have suggested that larger volume injections have a greater risk for the complication of fat embolus.
 This also applies to larger volumes generating more risk for fat necrosis and infection.

 So then how does a plastic surgeon manage all of these considerations?
-As an individual who performs hundreds of these procedures each year and who has performed between 4,000 and 5,000 Brazilian buttlifts I have seen the gamut of patient phenotypes, surgical outcomes, and patient expectations.
-Given that about 80% of my patients have had previous surgery, I am confronted with seemingly only the most difficult cases due to existing scar tissue, deformity, etc. These patients do in fact have a greater risk for complications and I utilize every measure possible to combat those risks.
+As an individual who performs hundreds of these procedures each year and who has performed between over 5,000 Brazilian buttlifts, Dr. Kenneth Hughes, Los Angeles plastic surgeon at Hughes Plastic Surgery, has seen the gamut of patient phenotypes, surgical outcomes, and patient expectations.
+Given that about 80% of Dr. Hughes’s patients have had previous surgery, Dr. Kenneth Hughes is confronted with only the most difficult cases due to existing scar tissue, deformity, etc. These patients do in fact have a greater risk for complications, and Dr. Kenneth Hughes utilizes every measure possible to combat those risks.

 Only by evaluating technique among the most experienced and elite practitioners will we as a community truly gain insight into the best possible methods for reduction of fat emboli in death rate in this procedure.
-Pontification from the sidelines or theoretical insight from nonpractitioners will not be productive.
-There are only a handful of surgeons who have performed several thousand BBLs and it would be helpful that those individuals compare technique and statistics on this procedure.
+Pontification from the sidelines or theoretical insight from non-practitioners will not be productive.
+There are only a handful of surgeons who have performed several thousand BBLs, and it would be helpful that those individuals compare technique and statistics on this procedure.